-The lesson and worksheet below will help your students identify examples of positive self-talk and how to use these in situations when they arise.
+The lesson and positive self talk worksheet below will help your students identify examples of positive self-talk and how to use these in situations when they arise.
 And as a bonus, this is a great activity to uncover and gain insights about how your students think.

 Prompt: “Today we’re going to practice using positive thinking skills.
 Who knows what self-talk means?
 Self-talk means: Talking to yourself either aloud or silently.
 Think of it as a little voice inside your head.
 Sometimes you think good thoughts and sometimes you think bad thoughts.
 These thoughts can make us feel upset or they may make us feel better.
 For example, if you found out you weren’t invited to a friend’s birthday party how would that make you feel?
 We have the power to help ourselves feel better by using positive self-talk.
 For example, the next time something like that happens, say to yourself “it’s OK, I know I’m a great friend and I’ll get invited to other parties.”

 Hand out worksheet: On this positive self-talk worksheet, you’ll see a list of phrases on one side and on the other side are different feelings.
 Take your time to read each of those feelings and draw a line to the positive phrase you can tell yourself.
 Everyone may do this a little differently and that’s okay.
 Let’s do one together: ‘When I feel nervous’….I can say to myself….’I can get through anything.'”

 Bonus Activity: This lesson can be extended by layering on other questions about situations that are discussed throughout this activity such as:

 - “What can you learn from that situation?”